 The mountain lodge was built in 1947 by volunteer members from the San Francisco and Oakland branches.
 The lodge is named after the founder of the San Francisco Nature Friends, William Heidelmann, who was the inspiration behind the new lodge after the club’s previous lodge that was built in 1931 on the same location, Sierra Haus, burned down in 1943.

-In summer, there is easy access to Donner Lake, Donner Summit, Lake Tahoe, Truckee and Reno where members and their guests can hike, swim, rock climb, raft, boat, play volley ball, and enjoy other activities.
-A Button Box music camp is hosted at the lodge every year.
+In summer, there is easy access to Donner Lake, Donner Summit, Lake Tahoe, Truckee, and Reno where members and their guests can hike, swim, rock climb, raft, boat, play volley ball, and enjoy other activities.

-In winter, members can enjoy downhill and cross-country skiing, tubing, sledding at Donner Ski Ranch, Royal Gorge, Soda Springs, and Sugar Bowl, using a free shuttle that runs every hour during weekends and holidays.
+In winter, members can enjoy downhill and cross-country skiing, tubing, sledding at Donner Ski Ranch, skiing at Royal Gorge, Soda Springs, and Sugar Bowl.
 A short drive gives access to Alpine Meadows, Boreal, Northstar, and Squaw Valley.